Unrushed, well informed and polite service. Well done!

-Making an Accountant Negligence Claim
+Making a Negligence Claim Against an Accountant

 We are regulary consulted by clients who have been let down by their accountant and who wish to recover the finacial losses that have arisen as a result.

 These cases often involve tax returns that have been incorrectly completed, poor tax advice or errors in drafting accounts.

 We act for both individuals and companies wishing to bring a negligence claim against an accountant.

 Accountants owe a duty of care to their clients.
 In order to bring a negligence claim we must establish that the accountant has acted in breach of that duty.

 The accountant will be held to be in breach of their duty of care if they fail to exercise the skill and care of a reasonably competent accountant.

 In assessing whether the accountant’s duty of care has been breached we often look at accounting standards set by the profession’s governing bodies such as the Accounting Standards Board (ASB).
 The ASB issues accounting standards which apply to accountants throughout the UK and courts will take these accounting standards into consideration when considering an accountants negligence claim.